 - Library Orientation

 - Library orientation sessions introduce first-year students to the library, and to the basic general techniques of library and information research.
-Individual students or groups are also welcome to contact us to book library tours.

 - Advanced Course-specific Sessions